IBM/protect-webapp-using-runtime-container-security/README.md

   **(vi) SQL Injection**

+  This policy will detect `SELECT` queries injected into requests.

   Add a sensor for detecting SQL injections:
   * Sensor name - sensor.sql.injection
   * Pattern name - sql.injection.select.statement
   * Regex pattern - select.\*from.\*

   **(vii) API Service Protection**

+  The vulnerable application exposes an API that gives access to uploaded files.
+This policy will detect any invocation to the API.

   Add a sensor for detecting forbidden api access:
   * Sensor name - sensor.forbidden.api